 - Ground black pepper to taste

-- 4 cups water or low sodium broth
+- 4 cups water or chicken broth low sodium

 - Oil for frying

-- Cilantro, sour cream/yogurt, lime, avocado, green onion, tortilla chips for serving
+- Cilantro, sour cream, lime, avocado, green onion, tortilla chips for serving

 - Add taco seasoning and cook for 1 more minute, stirring frequently.